Dspiper/bikesharing/README.md

 <img width="1008" alt="Screen Shot 2021-05-08 at 4 35 49 PM" src="https://user-images.githubusercontent.com/77817870/117556227-7b0d3200-b01b-11eb-926b-3c8362ce75dd.png">
 The result of the visualization above shows that the most rides are taken by male and female subscribers on Thurday.
 The most rides for unknown customers are taken on Saturday.

-## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+## Summary:
 We found that most rides are taken by male and female subscribers with the length of most trips ranging between 5 and 6 minutes.
-The most popular day for male and female subscribers is Thursday between 5pm and 7pm.
-Most rides take by unknown customers were on Saturday at noon, which is likely caused by tourism.
+The most popular day and time for male and female subscribers is Thursday between 5pm and 7pm.
+Most rides taken by unknown customers were on Saturday at noon, which is likely caused by tourism.

 An additional visualization to create would show how many miles were traveled during a trip to help understand where to place bike stations.
 Also, I would create a map to show the most popular bike stations for male and female subscribers on Thursday between 5pm and 7pm.